containerbuildsystem/osbs-box/README.md

 ## Getting Started

 `osbs-box` assumes you have your system configured to run `oc cluster up`.
+This includes the configuration of docker daemon for the insecure registries on the used networks.
+Rule for 172.0.0.0/8 network will cover all possible networks.

 * Follow [instructions](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) for your platform.
 * `osbs-box` assumes a Docker bridge network container subnet of 172.17.0.0/16 and it having set gateway(this is not true on Fedora 26 and older, out of the box docker installations)